source-academy/backend/README.md

 ### Handling CORS Preflight Request

 We recommend setting up nginx to handle preflight checks using the following [config file](https://github.com/source-academy/tools/blob/master/demo-assessments/templates/nginx.conf).

 If you do this, do remember to point cadet-frontend to port `4001` instead of `4000`

-### Chatkit

-The chat functionality is built on top of Chatkit and provides two-way communication between cadets and avengers.
-This replaces the previous comment field found in assignments.
-Its documentation can be found [here](https://pusher.com/docs/chatkit).

-If you are using Chatkit, obtain your instance ID, key ID and secret key from your account, and set them in.
-Instructions to that are found [here](https://pusher.com/docs/chatkit/authentication#chatkit-key-and-instance-id).

-Internet connection is required for usage.

 ### Style Guide

 We follow this style guide: https://github.com/lexmag/elixir-style-guide and https://github.com/christopheradams/elixir_style_guide

 Where there is a conflict between the two, the first one (lexmag) shall be the one followed.

 ## Entity-Relationship Diagram